 There are many manufacturers of hydration reservoirs and each has slightly different functional designs.
 We started off with the Camelbak because we have two of their hiking day packs that came with bladders.
 We’ll continue to buy their products mostly because of the way our gravity filter interfaces with the Camelbak’s connector.
 Many people think the tubes on bladders make the water taste rubbery which is usually the case when they are brand new but that does dissipate quickly.
 The tubes can also be hard to clean.
 If you do choose a bladder, make sure you understand how to and are diligent in keeping them clean.
 It isn’t really that difficult.
 You just need to make sure they are clean and dry after each trip.
 The kit we have listed helps with that.

 Which Size and Shape?

 Hydration reservoirs come in a multitude of sizes but we recommend a 3L volume for backpacking.
-This is usually the maximum needed for a single day’s journey while backpacking.
+This is usually the maximum needed for a single day’s journey.
 You won’t always need to fill it completely.
 The empty weight difference between a 1L and 3L is almost negligible, so get a 3L for backpacking.
 There are two 3L Camelbak models.
 I prefer the lumbar reservoir myself as it keeps the weight lower in my backpack which allows for a lower center of gravity and better balance.
-However, some people like the slim nature of the straight Omega bladder.
+However, some people prefer the slim nature of the standard verticle bladder.
 This will be a choice in preference.
 Many backpackers won’t notice or care about the difference in comfort between the two models.
 Which is right for you will usually come down to which fits better inside your backpack.

 Choosing the Best Backpacking Water Containers